ostap-storoshchuk/java-test-task/README.md

  2. Quality and style of the code
  3. Ability to learn fast new technologies
  4. Nice to have: all possible exception situations are handled properly
- 5. Try to cover your code with Unit tests(Optional)

 ## 🏁 Finishing the task
 After everything is done, please commit and send a link to your GitHub repository to HR.

 ## 📑 Contributing

-If you notice any mistake or have an idea of improving the test task, please feel free to contact ostap.storoshchuk@oril.co for an immediate response 🙌.
+If you notice any mistake or have an idea of improving the test task, please feel free to contact ostap.storoshchuk@oril.co or vyacheslav.perfilyev@oril.co for an immediate response 🙌.